-Your final grade will be based, in part, on THREE 75 question multiple-choice/true-false exams.
-All exams will b administered in class on designated testing days provided in the course schedule (See below).
+Your final grade will be based, in part, on THREE 50 question multiple-choice/true-false exams, each question worth 1.5 points.
+All exams will be administered in class on designated testing days provided in the course schedule (See below).
 It is the student's responsibility to take the exam on time.
 Make-up exams are not an option in this course.
 Should you miss an exam, you will have the option of taking EXAM 4, a cumulative final exam, which will replace your lowest exam grade.
 Exam 4 will be available at the testing center only.